rijinmk/code-qr-code-reader-rpi3/README.md

 ## QR code reader on a Raspberry Pi 3

 This guide will show you how to create a QR code reader by using the `zbarlight` python library and `fswebcam` to take the picture.
-We wont be using `open cv` or any other image processing libraries.
+We will not be using `open cv` or any other image processing libraries.

 ### What you'll need